AGENDA

 Kamran Ali: SVP, Transmission Grid Planning & Engineering, AEP

-Earl C. "Duke" Austin, Jr.: President & CEO, Quanta Services
+Earl C. "Duke" Austin, Jr.: President & CEO, Quanta Services (Moderator)

 11.30-11:50pm - Utility Leaders Pitch Their Toughest Technology Gaps